Bahrain-SEB-15/react-hoot-front-end/update-and-delete-comments/README.md

 Take a moment to confirm that the initial state of `formData` is being set correctly when editing a comment.

 > 💡 Note the above `if` condition and inclusion of `hootId` and `commentId` in our effect's dependency array.
-Our effect will only call upon `fetchHoot` if both of these pieces of data are present.
+Our effect will only call `fetchHoot` if both of these pieces of data are present.
 Otherwise, we can assume the component is being used to create a brand new comment, in which case `formData` state should maintain its initial value.

 ### Build the service function